 A dental bridge is a way to replace a missing tooth.
-At Dr. Fuller’s office, we provide you with a dental bridge if you want to replace a tooth without wearing dentures or undergo the process for a dental implant.
 The new tooth is held in place by two crowns on either side.
-Dental bridges are made from ceramic or porcelain to match the surrounding teeth.
-As an experienced cosmetic dentist, Dr. Fuller makes sure that the new tooth is aesthetically pleasing and matches the surrounding teeth for a look that is beautiful and natural.
+As an experienced dentist, Dr. Fuller makes sure that the new tooth is aesthetically pleasing and matches the surrounding teeth for a look that is beautiful and natural.

-The benefits of dental implants include functionality, aesthetics and promoting heathy bone levels.
+The benefits of dental implants include functionality, aesthetics and promoting heathy bone levels, as well as being permanent tooth replacement.
 A dental implant is highly functional, acting exactly as a normal, healthy tooth would.
-Having missing teeth will inevitably cause problems in the mouth, from trouble chewing and eating to causing the shifting of other teeth.
+Having missing teeth can cause bone loss, problems in the mouth, from trouble chewing and eating to causing the shifting of adjacent teeth.
 Implant crowns are created in a laboratory to mimic natural teeth.
-Often made from porcelain, an implant crown makes an enormous difference in the beauty of a smile, especially if the missing tooth is a highly visible place.

-Another benefit of having a dental implant that it supports healthy bone levels.
+Dental implants stimulate the bone, like a normal root of a tooth would.
 This is perhaps the most important difference between an implant and a bridge.
 A bridge will replace the crown or top portion of a tooth but not the root, so bone loss is inevitable.
 An implant, however, will anchor the crown to the jaw and effectively prevent bone loss from occurring, provided that the patient maintains good oral hygiene.

 Titanium is currently the most suitable implant material.
 Titanium dental implants are biocompatible and do not trigger any allergic reactions.
 Before you can get started, your gums need to be healthy, and your jawbone needs to be strong.
 If Dr. Fuller diagnoses any cavities or signs of gum disease, they will need to be addressed first.
 Ask Dr. Fuller if dental implants are the right choice for you.